Bad Liar (Selena Gomez song): Critical reception

 "Bad Liar" received universal acclaim from music critics, with some deeming it Gomez's best song to date.
 Upon release, "Bad Liar" featured as Pitchforks "Best New Track" with Alex Frank calling it "a victory for an uncomplicated pop star who makes uncomplicated pop music, and a fizzy fun track that will sound as good all summer".
 In his review for Rolling Stone, Elias Leight viewed the song as understated, clever and streamlined.
 Winston Cook-Wilson of Spin magazine found Gomez's vocals pristine and the track "charmingly weird", calling its lyrics and sample usage "harebrained but ultimately brilliant".
 He appreciated "Bad Liar" for eschewing contemporary radio trends, concluding that it "mostly just sounds like itself, and there's no higher compliment to pay it."
 Writing for Entertainment Weekly, Nolan Feeney opined that Gomez "found her lane, and she's racing full speed ahead to some of the most unexpected pop music of the year."

 Jon Caramanica of The New York Times regarded the song among the most signature of Gomez's career, describing it as "deceptively original" and "determinedly anti-glossy, as if early DFA Records had tried to reverse engineer a pop song."
 Caramanica complimented Gomez's singing technique, writing that she "sings sweetly and with clever approaches to rhythm.
 She doesn't have much power in her voice, but she makes up for that with smart inflections."
 Joe Lynch of Billboard called it "one of the best and most refreshing pop songs of 2017 so far" and "an addictive instant classic unlike anything else on the radio."

 Raisa Bruner of Time magazine wrote the song was a "dramatic departure from [Gomez's] previous work" and "a surprisingly subtle pop song that builds effectively to hit status."
 In 2019, Rolling Stone ranked "Bad Liar" at number 39 on its list of best songs of the 2010s.

-Year-end lists

-Many music publications included "Bad Liar" on their lists of best songs of 2017.